tsaarni/python-certy/README.md

 Run tests with `pytest`.
 To find out coverage of tests, execute `coverage run -m pytest` and then `coverage html`.
 The coverage report is generated to `htmlcov/index.html`.

+Run `make html` on `docs` directory to generate documentation.
+Open `docs/_build/html/index.html` to view the generated documentation.